blockchainsllc/in3/README.md

  ### Release page
  #### Usage instructions:
- 1. Navigate to the in3-client release page on this github repo TO ADD REPO LINK HERE!
+ 1. Navigate to the in3-client [release page](https://github.com/slockit/in3-c/releases) on this github repo
  2. Download the binary that matches your target system, read below for architecture specific information:

  ###### For WASM: